bergoid/gt/README.rst

   3. Add the alias HOST_USER to ~/.ssh/config.

-  4. Create a file named PRESET (or HOST_USER by default) in ~/.gtpresets with the necessary environment variables, obtained from the template file and from the command-line arguments.
+  4. Create a file named PRESET in ~/.gtpresets with the necessary environment variables, obtained from the template file and from the command-line arguments.